damaniayesh/Credit-Card-Approval-Prediction/README.md

 # Problem Statement
 To create a model that can predict whether an individual’s application for a credit card will be accepted or not.

+# Steps Followed for the Project
+To get a basic introduction of our project & What’s the business problem associated with it ?
+We’ll start by loading and viewing the dataset.
+To manipulate data, if there are any missing entries in the dataset.
+To perform exploratory data analysis (EDA) on our dataset.
+To pre-process data before applying machine learning model to the dataset.
+To apply machine learning models that can predict if an individual’s application for a credit card will be accepted or not.

 # Conclusion
 Performed various Machine Learning Algorithms among them KNN is performing well in terms of predicting my class 1, which is my class of importance where I want the model to be predict precisely in terms of rest of the class.